wltdev/reactjs-global-state-example/README.md

-# Reactjs Global state without Provider
+# Reactjs Global state without Providers

-This project is an example how to shared states across components without Providers just like Context api
+It is an example how to share states across components without Providers just like Context api

 ## Available Scripts